+How do I get my property ready for AirBnB?
 You can list any space in just about any state on AirBnB, but obviously, the more effort you make, the more appealing your offer becomes.
 For instance, you should always provide fresh sheets and towels for guests, but it’s also easy to provide a hairdryer without going to any great expense, and if you’re willing to spend a bit more, you can install a television or a wifi booster in the bedroom on offer.

 Remember that your listing will live or die by its reviews, so make it as pleasant and comfortable as you possibly can to attract guests and to encourage them to say good things after their stay.

+How do I list a property?
 It’s very easy to register a property on the AirBnB website.
 Simply follow a step-by-step process, and tick boxes for all the services and amenities your accommodation provides.
 You can set your own price and availability, although AirBnB will offer suggestions as to the most appropriate price for your accommodation type and area.